-A Hero makes attacks using either his or her Hero Card powers or the powers of Treasure Cards.
-Most Hero Card powers are related to the Hero's class, but some Heroes also have a racial power (such as the dragonborn's Dragon Breath).
+A Hero makes attacks using either his or her Hero's Power Card powers or the powers of Treasure Cards.
+Most Power Cards are related to the Hero's class, but some Heroes also have a racial power.

-At the start of every Adventure, you select Power Cards that you have available for that Adventure.
+At the start of every adventure, you select Power Cards that you have available for that adventure.
 Set the remaining Power Cards aside.
-For your first few Adventures, use the Power Cards listed at the front of the Adventure Book.
-Once you become familiar with the game, you can select which Power Cards you want to use.
+For your first few adventures, use the Power Cards listed at the front of the Adventure Book.
+Once you become more familiar with the game, you can select which Power Cards you want to use.